 Moses was taking care of his Father-in-law’s sheep in the desert when he had a wonderful encounter with God.
 An angel of God appeared to him as a flame of fire on a bush.
 However, the bush was not burned by the fire, even as the flames of this fire were burning.
 Moses was surprised by this and tried to go closer to see how this was happening when he heard a voice saying, “Moses, take off your sandals for you stand on Holy ground.”

-God had an important task for Moses, and that was to set the Israelites free from slavery in Pharaoh's kingdom.
-Moses was scared of this task because he was timid and worried about what the people would say, but God's appearance and assurance to him let him know that this assignment was divine and that the all-powerful and superior God was on his side.
+God had an important task for Moses, and that was to set the Israelites free from slavery in Pharaoh’s kingdom.
+Moses was scared of this task because he was timid and worried about what the people would say, but God’s appearance and assurance let him know that this assignment was divine and that the all-powerful and superior God was on his side.

 Exodus 3:1-15